-Alternative treatment is not appropriate when heart attack symptoms are present.
-Symptoms of a heart attack require immediate medical attention.
-A heart attack is a life-threatening event and should be immediately treated by trained emergency medical providers.
+Alternative treatments aren’t appropriate when heart attack symptoms are present.
+A heart attack is a life-threatening event and symptoms should be immediately treated by trained emergency medical providers.

-The following treatments are NOT to be used during an actual or suspected heart attack.
-They might be used to reduce your risk of having a heart attack or as part of a holistic treatment plan after you have experienced a heart attack and received appropriate medical attention and treatments.
+While the following treatments are not to be used during an actual or suspected heart attack, they might be used to reduce your risk of having a heart attack.
+They can also be part of a holistic treatment plan after you have experienced a heart attack.